Cologne Cathedral Seal

-The Cologne Cathedral Seal (German: Kölner Domplomb) was a section of unclad brickwork which covered destroyed masonry on an exterior pillar of Cologne Cathedral.
+The Cologne Cathedral Seal (German: Kölner Domplombe) was a section of unclad brickwork which covered destroyed masonry on an exterior pillar of Cologne Cathedral.
 In November 1943, during an air raid by the allies, a bomb seriously damaged a pillar on the northern tower of the cathedral, sparking fears for the structural integrity of the surrounding parts of the building.
 The missing sandstone was replaced with bricks by the spring of 1944, which remained visible on the north tower for over 60 years.
 As the last major war damage, the seal was repaired between 1995 and 2005 and faced with cut stone.
 Some experts had argued that the seal should be left undisguised as an anti-war memorial.

 Initial damage and creation

 As part of Operation Millennium, Cologne was regularly bombed by the Royal Air Force (RAF) from 12 May 1940 until the city's capture in 1945.
-Over the course of 262 raids, the Cologne Cathedral was damaged on approximately 70 occasions, with 14 bombs hitting the cathedral directly.
+Over the course of 262 raids, the Cologne Cathedral was hit directly by approximately 70 incendiary and 14 explosive bombs.
 Over the course of the war, nine of the twenty two vaults which comprised the cathedral's roof were destroyed, with a further six damaged severely.
 In addition, almost every window in the building was damaged or destroyed completely.

 On 3 November 1943, a flight of ten RAF bombers flew a sortie over the city, targeting the strategically important Cologne Central Station, located directly adjacent and to the north of the cathedral.
 As with almost all strategic bombing at the time, a number of bombs missed their targets and struck surrounding buildings, with a one striking the corner of the north tower approximately ten metres off the ground and blasting a hole ten metres in height.
 The explosive shock additionally loosened a large amount of masonry around the impact site, which added to the structural instability that the bomb's damage had created.
 Initial estimates by authorities called for tons of iron, cement, and bricks to reinforce the tower and impact site, which remained precarious and on the verge of possible total collapse, however, due to wartime supply shortages, the cathedral workshop was not able to carry out these repairs.

 Pioneers from Pioneer Replacement Battalion 253, raised in Westhoven, Cologne, cleared away rubble in the following days under the command of Hauptmann Paul Börger, a former headmaster at a local school, who had enlisted into the German Army.
 Master Builder of the Cathedral Hans Güldelpfenning commissioned structural engineer Wilhelm Schorn and his construction company Wildermann and Schorn to perform repairs on the damaged section, which were carried out from November the 5th into 1944, creating what was known as the Cologne Cathedral Seal.
 There is some evidence that Dutch forced labourers may have taken part in the repair work.
 In 2004, when renovations were underway to replace the seal, the brick-and-mortar-work was found to be of an exemplary standard, with the seal having held up well in the intervening years.